 Over the years, I’ve connected with so many people who didn’t have the right (or enough) information, resources and support to stop things from getting really bad.
 It’s important to be as proactive as possible when it comes to your health, understanding the function of the thyroid and the potential impacts of not having it anymore.
 As unfair as it is, many patients with thyroid cancer have had to advocate for themselves in order to be heard or be taken seriously by health care providers.

-Unfortunately, I continue to have my symptoms minimized and so it is necessary for me to be an active participant in my health and to advocate for what I need.
+Unfortunately, I continue to have my symptoms minimised and so it is necessary for me to be an active participant in my health and to advocate for what I need.
 It’s important to stay informed, be proactive and flexible in negotiating all the transitions that thyroid cancer will bring.

 by Nadha Hassen, MPH, PhD student